GentiLicenji/TransactionServer/README.md

 * Performance impact

 ## Contributing
-This is a product of © Sisal.
+This is a product of Gentian Licenji for a demo interview with a Fintech Betting Company (Sisal).
 <br/>Developers:
 Gentian Licenji

 ## License
-No Licenses.
+This project is provided without any licensing restrictions and is free to use, modify, and distribute.

 ## Project status
-Deadline - Feb 21st,2025.
-<br/> Project was completed by Feb 25th,2025.
-<br/> Project is being enhanced and updated with no fixed timeline.
+The project is being enhanced and updated with no fixed timeline.

 ## Appendix: BEAST Mode (Benchmark Evaluation And Stress Testing Mode)" 🦁
 The goal of this section is to stress test the backend server in 3 phases: